 A glass tank/terrarium is often the most practical choice, as it allows for deep substrate and tunnels remain more stable.
 Ideally, choose a tank with ample substrate, a sturdy lid, and good ventilation.

-Setting up tips: Place heavier items (like houses/platforms) on the ground, surrounded by bedding.
+Design tips: Place heavier items (like houses/platforms) on the ground, preferably with bedding around them.
 Use multiple hiding places and a distinct nesting area.
-For inspiration, see: Basic mouse setup – checklist & shopping list .

 Digging bottom & nest

-This is a species where a deep, well-constructed digging surface really makes a difference.
-Combine ground cover with textured material (e.g., hay/straw) and provide nesting material to create a sheltered nesting zone.
+For this type of animal, a deep, tunnel-resistant digging surface usually makes the biggest difference.
+Combine ground cover with texture (e.g., hay/straw) and provide nesting material to create a sheltered nesting zone.

 Sand bath

-Many gerbils like to use a sand bath as a permanent place to roll and support grooming.
-Choose a stable sandbox and place it in a "fixed corner."
-Handy: Sandboxes for rodents .
+Many gerbil-like species like to use a sand bath as a permanent place to roll and support grooming.
+Choose a stable sandbox and place it in a fixed corner.
+Handy: Gerbil sandboxes .

 Power supply

-Basically, a good seed/basic diet works, with clever variation through herbs and natural forage items.
-Many keepers also occasionally feed a suitable protein source (e.g., insect snacks) as part of the variety.
+A good gerbil diet, with variety through herbs and natural forage items, often works well as a foundation.
+For gerbil-like species, a suitable protein source (e.g., insect snacks) is sometimes also used occasionally to provide variety.
 Make feeding fun by hiding (some of) the food.

 Keep together

-In practice, this species is often kept solitarily .
-Co-housing adult animals often creates tension, as territorial behavior can occur.
-If you do want to work with more than one animal, do so only with animals that have demonstrably grown up together and have a spacious, well-designed enclosure.
+There's little reliable, widely shared practical evidence in the hobby about keeping this specific species together as pets.
+Territorial behavior can occur in gerbil-like species, meaning that placing them together (especially with adults) can create a risk of tension.
+If you do want to work with more than one animal, do so only with animals that have demonstrably grown up together and with a spacious, well-designed enclosure, so that alternatives remain possible.

 Harrington's Gerbil Checklist (Quick, Good Basic)